-In some cases, the parasite's presence around the brain can cause eosinophilic meningitis.
-Basically, an uptick in the number of a certain kind of white blood cell—your body's totally understandable reaction to a freakin' worm rummaging around in your skull—causes severe inflammation of the membrane that covers the brain and spinal cord.
-The symptoms include headache, stiff neck, tingling or painful feelings in the skin, low-grade fever, nausea, and vomiting, and these are signs to seek medical treatment.
-There's no cure for the parasite, but doctors can manage your symptoms until your body's gotten rid of the bugs for good.
-But this waiting period can be unpleasant for some.
+In some cases, the parasite’s presence around the brain can cause eosinophilic meningitis.
+Basically, an uptick in the number of a certain kind of white blood cell—your body’s totally understandable reaction to a freakin’ worm rummaging around in your skull—causes severe inflammation of the membrane that covers the brain and spinal cord.
+The symptoms include headache, stiff neck, tingling or painful feelings in the skin, low-grade fever, nausea, and vomiting, and these are signs that you should seek medical treatment immediately.
+There’s no cure for the parasite itself, but doctors can manage your symptoms until your body’s gotten rid of the bugs for good.
+Unfortunately, this waiting period can sometimes be quite unpleasant.

 “If you could imagine, it’s like having a slow-moving bullet go through your brain and there’s no rhyme or reason why it’s going to hang out in this part of the brain or that part of the brain,” Hawaii’s state epidemiologist Dr. Sarah Park told the Associated Press.
 Descriptions of symptoms from patients with the worst of it are, to put it simply, terrifying.
 And while most people who get eosinophilic meningitis will be fine, severe meningitis can be fatal or cause permanent damage.

 In other words, infection with rat lungworm is generally not a big deal, but it can be pretty nasty if you get unlucky.

 How can I avoid it?